-Pursuant to the unit and share purchase agreement, we will purchase an aggregate number of preferred units and shares of convertible preferred stock equal to the number of shares of Class A common stock we issue in this offering, at a price per unit or share, as applicable, equal to the public offering price of our Class A common stock less the underwriting discount per share.
-The preferred units we purchase and the preferred units underlying the shares of convertible preferred stock we purchase will be converted into GP units.
-Accordingly, following the consummation of this offering, we will hold an additional number of GP units equal to the number of shares of Class A common stock we issue, which will be equal to the number of preferred units and shares of convertible preferred stock we purchase with the net proceeds of this offering.
-The shares of convertible preferred stock that we purchase will also be cancelled.
+In connection with this offering, we will enter into unit and share purchase agreements, pursuant to which we will purchase an aggregate number of common and preferred units and shares of convertible preferred stock equal to the number of shares of Class A common stock we issue in this offering, at a price per unit or share, as applicable, equal to the public offering price of our Class A common stock less the underwriting discount per share.
+The common and preferred units we purchase and the preferred units underlying the shares of convertible preferred stock we purchase will be converted into GP units.
+Accordingly, following the consummation of this offering, we will hold an additional number of GP units equal to the number of shares of Class A common stock we issue, which will be equal to the number of common and preferred units and shares of convertible preferred stock we purchase with the net proceeds of this offering.
+We will cancel the shares of convertible preferred stock that we purchase, the shares of Class B common stock corresponding to the Class B common units we purchase and the shares of Class C common stock corresponding to the Class A common units, Class D common units, Class E common units and preferred units we purchase.

-We will reimburse the H&F holders for their reasonable out-of-pocket expenses incurred in connection with this offering (including reasonable legal fees) if and when the offering closes.
+We will reimburse the selling holders for their reasonable out-of-pocket expenses incurred in connection with this offering (including reasonable legal fees of AIC and the H&F holders, but excluding legal fees of selling holders other than AIC and the H&F holders) if and when the offering closes.